Harsh-Dhorajia/Memory-Game/README.md

 # Memory Game

-This is Memory Game using HTML,CSS and pure JAVASCRIPT.
+This is Memory Game made using HTML,CSS and pure JAVASCRIPT.

 ## Getting Started